 1. Referee / Umpire

 If you haven’t got the requisite talent to play but you still want to be right in the thick of the action, then why not become a referee or an umpire?
 You’ll need to be physically fit, an expert in the rules and intricacies of your chosen sport, and capable of making high-pressure decisions in the blink of an eye, but you’ll be well compensated.
-Premier League soccer referees, for instance, earn an average of around £70,000 per year, while NFL umpires can pocket a cool $173,000 (£130,000) for a season’s work.
+Premier League soccer referees, for instance, earn on average around £70,000 per year, while NFL umpires can pocket a cool $173,000 (£130,000) for a season’s work.

 You’ll have to start at the grassroots level and work your way up, though, developing both a thick skin and an intricate knowledge of the rules along the way.
 Eventually, with experience, you could then be selected for retention by your sport’s major leagues on a full-time basis, although many – such as lawyer and top-level soccer referee Felix Brych – opt to balance officiating with their existing professional careers.